-When Supervisor James Gore asked us to represent the non-profit sector at the annual State of the County breakfast event, we knew it would be a challenge to encapsulate all of the lessons we have learned into a 5 minute presentation but our CEO Elizabeth Brown was up to the challenge!
+When Supervisor James Gore asked us to represent the nonprofit sector at the annual State of the County breakfast event, we knew it would be a challenge to encapsulate all of the lessons we have learned into a five minute presentation but our CEO Elizabeth Brown was up to the challenge!

 Check out the video above or read on to hear what we’ve learned about disaster philanthropy: